chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

     * ``virtualization-sdk.yml`` to build an SDK image for the virtualization architecture.
     * ``security.yml`` to build a security-hardened EWAOL distribution image.
+    * ``xen_pci_passthrough.yml`` to include the necessary configuration to enable support for Xen Guest VM PCI passthrough.
+The configuration provided in this Build Modifier Config will only take effect when building an EWAOL virtualization distribution image, and is currently only supported on the AVA Developer Platform.

   * **Target Platform Configs**: Set the target platform